Liam Marshall Creative customer privacy notice

 Legitimate interests – we’re collecting or using your information because it benefits you, our organisation or someone else, without causing an undue risk of harm to anyone.
 All of your data protection rights may apply, except the right to portability.
 Our legitimate interests are:

-Our lawful bases for collecting or using personal information for information updates or marketing purposes are:
+Our lawful bases for collecting or using personal information for service updates or marketing purposes are:

 Legitimate interests – we’re collecting or using your information because it benefits you, our organisation or someone else, without causing an undue risk of harm to anyone.
 All of your data protection rights may apply, except the right to portability.
 Our legitimate interests are: